punith1006/gulfood_replit/replit.md

 Gulfood 2026 AI Event Assistant is a web application designed to enhance the visitor and exhibitor experience at the Gulfood 2026 trade show in Dubai.
 The platform provides AI-powered company analysis, intelligent exhibitor matching, meeting scheduling, and real-time event analytics.
 Built as a full-stack TypeScript application, it serves as a comprehensive digital companion for one of the world's largest food and beverage exhibitions.

+**Key Feature**: The application is **freely accessible without any registration or authentication**.
+Users can explore all features, interact with the AI assistant, schedule meetings, and browse exhibitors without signing up.

 The application targets three primary user groups:
 - **Visitors**: Individuals seeking personalized exhibitor recommendations and event planning
 - **Exhibitors**: Companies looking to connect with potential partners and manage their presence
 - **Event Organizers**: DWTC staff monitoring registration metrics and engagement analytics

+## Access Model

+### No Registration Required
+The platform operates on an open-access model designed to maximize engagement:

+**Pre-Event Access (No Registration):**
+- **Visitors**: Can use AI bot to learn about the event, discover exhibitors, get recommendations, and explore features
+- **Exhibitors**: Can view event information and connect with DWTC sales team without signup

+**Post-Event Registration:**
+- **Visitors**: After event registration, continue using AI features for meeting schedules, exhibit guidance, and event navigation
+- **Exhibitors**: After exhibitor registration, access AI bot for event insights, competitor analysis, and market intelligence

+**Organizer Dashboard:**
+- Analytics dashboard currently open to all users
+- May implement exclusive access controls in future for DWTC staff (contains sensitive analytical data)

 ## User Preferences